PolicyMe content follows strict guidelines for editorial accuracy and integrity. Learn more about our editorial guidelines.

 Life insurance rates rise as you age.
 If you need it, buying early means paying cheaper premiums.

 But taking advantage of cheaper premiums isn’t the only reason we recommend getting your life insurance sooner rather than later if you have dependents who rely on your income.
 The thing is that every day that you don’t have protection, you run the risk of getting sick.
-And any health conditions you develop later in life, like high blood pressure or sleep apnea, will only lead to much higher rates (remember when we talked about the factors that affect life insurance pricing?)
+And any health conditions you develop later in life, like high blood pressure or sleep apnea, will only lead to much higher rates.

 Are you delaying a life insurance purchase because you don’t know how much coverage you should buy?
 We can help with that.
 Complete our free life insurance checkup to figure out how much life insurance you need to protect the ones you love.